 For more information, check out:

-In Fall 2020, TAB students can travel to one of 13 placements in 10 countries.
+This year, TAB students can travel to one of 13 placements in 10 countries.

 Students apply to TAB the year before their final Fall semester.

 From application, to pre-departure, to after you're home, these dates will make your TAB experience run smoothly.